microsoft/fluentui/packages/react-next/src/components/Modal/docs/ModalOverview.md

-Modals are temporary, modal UI overlay that generally provide contextual app information or require user confirmation/input, or can be used to advertise new app features.
-In some cases, Modals block interactions with the web page or application until being explicitly dismissed.
-They can be used for lightweight creation or edit tasks and simple management tasks, or for hosting heavier temporary content.

-For usage requiring a quick choice from the user, [Dialog](#/controls/web/dialog) may be a more appropriate control.
+Modals are temporary pop-ups that take focus from the page or app and require people to interact with them.
+Unlike a dialog box (`Dialog`), a modal should be used for hosting lengthy content, such as privacy statements or license agreements, or for asking people to perform complex or multiple actions, such as changing settings.